 Treatments and drugs

-The redness and itch associated with bedbug bites usually goes away on their own within a week or two.
+The itchy red spots associated with bedbug bites usually disappear on their own within a week or two.
 You might speed your recovery by using:

 If you develop a skin infection from scratching bedbug bites, your doctor may prescribe an antibiotic.